 Our intestinal bacteria perform numerous tasks, including food digestion.
-The intestinal bacteria can be divided into two major groups, known as Bacteroides and Firmicutes.
-In a healthy intestinal flora, these two groups are present in an optimal ratio of 1:1 to each other, which means that there are approximately the same number of bacteria from both groups in the intestine.
+The intestinal bacteria can be divided into two major groups: The Bacteroides and Firmicutes.
+In a healthy intestinal flora, these two groups balance each other out in an optimal ratio of 1:1, which means that there are approximately the same number of bacteria from both groups in the intestines.

-Firmicutes have the special property of being able to break down food constituents that humans are actually unable to digest (namely the so-called dietary fibres and complex carbohydrates).
-This creates many easily digestible carbohydrates in the intestine – many more than in an intestine with an optimal bacteria ratio – which are absorbed in addition to the calories eaten.
-This “hidden” intake can easily add up to 200 calories more – every day!
+Firmicutes have the special ability to break down foods that humans usually can’t digest (i.e., so-called dietary fibres and complex carbohydrates).
+This leads to an excess of easily digestible carbohydrates (much more than in an intestine with the optimal bacteria ratio), which means that we also then absorb more calories.
+This “hidden” intake can easily add up to 200 calories more every day!

-In addition, the shift in bacterial ratios – towards the Firmicutes – can take on a life of its own: The more carbohydrates (e.g. sugar, pasta, etc.) are eaten, the more comfortable the Firmicutes feel and the better they can multiply in the intestine – a vicious circle has begun!
+Furthermore, this bacterial shift towards the Firmicutes can take on a life of its own: The more carbohydrates (e.g. sugar, pasta, etc.) we eat, the more comfortable the Firmicutes feel, and the better they can multiply in the intestines – a vicious circle has begun!